BEMPscience/bemp_data/water_quality/e coli and field parameters/river well ditch water quality data/README.md

-For the 2005 - 2016 river-well-ditch water quality contract from AMAFCA.
+For the 2005 - 2016 river-groundwater-ditch water quality contract from AMAFCA.